 I have a little confession… I’m in love with glitter!!
 It has been so fun making projects with glitter and these were no exception!
-I’d thought I’d share this DIY glitter brush holder tutorial that anyone can do!!
+I’d thought I’d share this DIY glitter makeup brush holder tutorial that anyone can do!!
 There are an endless possibilities of how you can design these cheap glass votives and they can be used for so many things.
 My daughter and I are using these to hold our makeup accessories.
 Ready to get started???
 Here we go!

-Materials for DIY Glitter Glass Votive
+Materials for DIY Glitter Makeup Brush Holder

 - Glass Votives – I got these at my Dollar Tree so this is a super frugal project!!

 - Fine Glitter – I used Sulyn 2oz.Caribbean and Champagne

 - Vinyl Words – I use my Cricut Explore Air Wireless Cutting Machine to cut out whatever I want but you can use stickers or buy a decal

 This is similar to my post on the Halloween Glitter wine glasses that you can check out by clicking here.
 Start by applying Mod Podge to the inside of the glass votive with a foam brush.